George Keister: Works

 Hotel Gerard was built in 1893 at 123 West 44th Street in Manhattan.
 It was added to the National Register of Historic Places on February 10, 1983.

 The Belasco Theatre is a Broadway theater at 111 West 44th Street in Manhattan, next to the Hotel Gerard.
 The theatre opened as the Stuyvesant Theatre on October 16, 1907, with the musical A Grand Army Man with Antoinette Perry.
 Built for impresario David Belasco, the interior featured Tiffany lighting and ceiling panels, rich woodwork and expansive murals by American artist Everett Shinn, and a ten-room duplex penthouse apartment that Belasco utilized as combination living quarters/office space.

 The First Baptist Church in the City of New York is at Broadway and 79th Street in Manhattan.
 A balcony was added in 1903.

 The Apollo Theater is at 253 West 125th Street in Manhattan.
 Opened as Hurtig & Seamon's New Theater, the Apollo was a burlesque house for white patrons.

 The Bronx Opera House, planned by Broadway's beloved George M. Cohan, was instantly a hit in the early 1900s.
 The most famous performers of the time entertained mass audiences in the bustling neighborhood of the artsy South Bronx.
 Performances from Harry Houdini, the Marx Brothers, David Warfield, George Burns, Eddie Cantor, John Barrymore, and Lionel Barrymore attracted New York's top theatre aficionados.
 The Opera House manager, George M. Cohan, was so successful in his career that the famous Hammerstein actually donated and erected a statue of him in Times Square, New York, where it stands today.
 The original facade has been preserved and remains standing in the same place it was 100 years ago.

 The Selwyn Theatre at 227 West 42nd Street was a Broadway theatre designed and decorated in an Italian Renaissance style.
 Built in 1918 by the Selwyn brothers, Edgar and Archie, it was used for musicals and other dramatic performances.

 One of three theatres they built and controlled on 42nd Street, along with the Apollo and the Times Square Theatre, it originally had 1,180 seats.
 At the time of its opening, the design had several innovations, the most novel being separate smoking rooms for men and women.
 Additionally, each dressing room was equipped with a shower and telephone.
 Eventually it was converted to cinema before closing.
-It was used briefly as a visitor's center but stood vacant for years until a 1997 renovation and restoration.
+It was used briefly as a visitor center but stood vacant for years until a 1997 renovation and restoration.

 The Von Hoffman Building is at 29 West 26th Street in Manhattan.
 It was built in 1893–94 and was designed by George Keister in the Renaissance Revival style.
 It was originally a hotel and boarding house and was later converted into commercial lofts.
 It is located within the Madison Square North Historic District.